What to Carry Into the Next World

 You carry stillness.

-Stillness—the kind that comes after the fire, when there’s nothing left to prove.
+Stillness, the kind that arrives after the fire, when there is nothing left to defend.

 You carry curiosity.

-The question that kept returning, even when you were tired of asking.
+The question that kept returning long after you were tired of asking.

 That waits without asking.